MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Classes_Properties.md

 declaration.
 PowerShell only uses that attribute to define aliases for cmdlet, parameter, and function names.

-To define an alias for a class property, use `Add-Member` with the `AliasProperty` **MemberType**.
+To define an alias for a class property, use `Update-TypeData` with the `AliasProperty` **MemberType**.

 For example, this definition of the **OperablePair** class defines two integer